Crisis support:call or text988988lifeline.org

 The mechanical layer:

-• Encryption in transit.
-Everything between your device and our servers travels over TLS.
+• Locked while traveling.
+Everything between your device and our servers moves over a secure, encrypted connection.

-• Cloud infrastructure with enterprise-grade certifications.
-No system is uncrackable, but the setup is at the level a careful engineer would design.
+• Trusted hosting.
+No system is uncrackable, but ours is built to the standard a careful engineer would use.

 These are table stakes.
 We mention them because if they weren’t here, the rest wouldn’t matter.